SamMed05/c-cpp-notes/docs/cpp/operators.md

 Remember that the assignment of the value is always from the right to the variable of the left.

 ## Unary operators
-They increment or decrement the value of the object.
+They increment or decrement the value of the object by 1.

 | Syntax | Operator name  | Equivalent to  |
 |--------|----------------|----------------|